MkSoo01/Visual-Cobol-CodeFlow/README.md

-# Visual COBOL CodeFlow
+# COBOL CodeFlow

 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](./LICENSE.txt)

 ## Overview

-Visual COBOL CodeFlow is a VS Code extension designed to visualize the control flow of Visual COBOL programs.
-It generates a graph representation of the program's control flow, making it easier to understand and analyze the code.
+COBOL CodeFlow is a VS Code extension designed to visualize the control flow of Visual COBOL programs.
+It generates a graph representation of the program’s control flow and provides a call hierarchy view, making it easier to understand and analyze complex code structures.

-> Note: Currently, this extension supports only Visual COBOL v5.
-Compatibility with later versions is not guaranteed.
+> ⚠️ Note: This extension was developed and tested using Visual COBOL v5.
+Support for other COBOL versions or dialects has not been verified and may not work as expected.

-## Installation

-1. Go to the Releases section and download the latest `.vsix` file.

-2. In VS Code, open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS).

-3. Type and select: `Extensions: Install from VSIX...`.

-4. Choose the downloaded `.vsix` file.

-5. Reload VS Code if prompted.

 ## Getting Started